eclipse-vertx/vertx-codegen/README.md

 * Methods where the return value must be cached in the API shim must be annotated with the `io.vertx.codegen.annotations.CacheReturn` annotation
 * Only certain types are allowed as parameter or return value types for any API methods (defined below).
 * Custom enums should be annotated with `@VertxGen`, although this is not mandatory to allow the usage of existing Java enums
+* JsonCodec implementations must expose an instance as a `public static final [JsonCodecType] INSTANCE` field

 ### Permitted types